LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

 # Miscellaneous
  ## Fixing a Boot Loop
   * Hold down shift and click restart.
-  * At the choose an option screen, go to Troubleshoot > Advanced options > Startup Settings > Restart.
+  * At the Choose an option screen, go to Troubleshoot > Advanced options > Startup Settings > Restart.
 Finally, type `4` to boot into safe mode.

      ![image](https://user-images.githubusercontent.com/69487009/155035875-c7a04198-6f72-45a8-8c81-af7b1bac496e.png)
   * Go into MSI Afterburner and uncheck this to have your overclock not applied at startup.
 If you have this checked, uncheck it as well.

      ![image](https://user-images.githubusercontent.com/69487009/155035951-3d926aaf-ffb4-44db-9910-844f8b7ad50d.png)
   ## NVCleanstall/DDU
-  This is used when you suspect your drivers are causing issues and/or you want a less bloated driver.
+  This is used when you suspect your drivers are causing issues or want a less bloated driver.
    * Install the [latest drivers](https://www.nvidia.com/Download/index.aspx), [DDU](https://www.guru3d.com/files-details/display-driver-uninstaller-download.html), and [NVCleanstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall/).
    * Unplug your Ethernet/turn off Wi-Fi to ensure that Windows doesn’t install drivers on its own.
    * Hold down shift and click restart.
 Go to Troubleshoot > Advanced options > Startup Settings > Restart.